ohlerlab/Riboseq_Pipeline/README.md

 # Riboseq_Pipeline
 This is the Lab's standard Ribo-seq processing pipeline, a snakemake workflow and some R scripts, including ORFquant and RiboseQC.

+- Make sure you have [Miniconda3](https://docs.conda.io/en/latest/miniconda.html) working on the server

 - On the max cluster, get yourself a node with say 10 cores and 10 gigs each ``qrsh -V -now no -pe smp 8 -l  m_mem_free=10G``